-The amortization and repayment terms for a conventional loan are consistent and predetermined, so you know precisely what your monthly payment will be, as well as long you have to pay.
+The amortization and repayment terms for a conventional loan are consistent and predetermined, so you know precisely what your monthly payment will be and how long you have to pay.
 A conventional loan may be secured or unsecured.

 Payday loans are also known as cash advances.
 Consumers often use these loans as quick solutions for emergencies.
-This type of loan is intended to be used as a short-term solution and is secured against your next paycheck.
+This type of loan is secured against your next paycheck and intended to be a short-term solution only.

 Bridge Loan or Interim Loan